 In the early years when my dad and Stepmother first got married she was quite wealthy.
 In her new found motherhood role, she noticed my younger brother and myself, along with a bunch of other neighborhood kids, spent an inordinate amount of time "playing cowboys" --- with cowboy hats, cap-guns, holsters, boots, etc., and in doing so we often ended up in the street.
 Using her logic, she thought, what could be better than having their own real ranch to play on, especially so, not in the street.
 So that's what she did, she bought a ranch.
 A whole section of land in size, that is, one square mile, with twenty acres set aside on one corner for the ranch house, barn, horse corrals, you name it.
 Then off we went to ride real horses and shoot real guns, but not so much at each other.
 That's the ranch the cowboy in the above quote remembered and the ranch my dad hated.

 My father and I were never really close.
 However, one of the things I remember about him besides hating the ranch was that he loved to read.
 Especially so, at least as he got older, he seemed to spend an extraordinary amount of free time or late into the night reading pulp science fiction books like Amazing Stories or paperback novels of the old west --- with the ones about the old west almost always written by Luke Short or Louis L'Amour.
-I had lightly perused through books by both authors from time to time out of piles of books my dad had strewn around his place, and so too, because he had insisted --- saying it related to my own experiences having been lost in the Mojave Desert as a young boy --- even read L'Amour's Mojave Crossing which dealt with a similar lost in the desert subject matter.
+I had lightly perused through books by both authors from time to time out of piles of books my dad had strewn around his place, and so too, because he had insisted --- saying it related to my own experiences having been lost in the Mojave Desert as a young boy --- even read L'Amour's Mojave Crossing published in 1964 at one time or the other, a story which dealt with a similar lost in the desert subject matter.
 So saying, in a peripheral sort of way I knew of L'Amour as a proficient writer of western lore, that he had a huge following and was highly respected in his field and by his fan base.

 Another thing I came to know about L'Amour was that the 1847 Colt Walker revolver, the largest, heaviest black-powder revolver Colt ever produced, found their way into L'Amour stories often.
 I knew because my dad brought it up to me on more than one occasion, even to the point of showing me book-marked passages and underlined paragraphs attesting to them in a number of L'Amour novels.